 He also had a brief spell hosting shows and making contributions to UK news-talk station LBC as well as some reporting and producing for mens hour on BBC Five Live.

-Graeme launched Al Gore’s Current TV in the UK in 2007 and was one of the main face of the UK satellite and cable TV station, hosting his own daily show from for two years.
+Graeme launched Al Gore’s Current TV in the UK and was one of the main face of the UK satellite and cable TV station, hosting his own daily show from for two years.
 It’s here that Graeme made documentaries about gay identity and the global drugs trade that received critical acclaim in the Guardian.
 He also filmed shows from Current TV’s LA base for the US network.

 Graeme has interviewed some of the worlds biggest stars and hosted his show live backstage and anchored coverage from V-Festival on Virgin Radio, hosted the main stage at Wireless Festival in London’s Hyde park and since 2016 has been one of the main presenters for Fusion Festival Liverpool on the main stage and on air on Capital.